Monaco Mortgage Factsheet and FAQ

 • Banks require strong financial standing and thorough due diligence.

-• Monaco applies strict anti-money-laundering checks.
+• Monaco applies strict anti-money-laundering checks (source of funds, source of wealth).

 Mortgage Types:

-• Fixed-Rate Mortgages: Stable monthly payments.
+• Fixed-Rate Mortgages (Monaco): Stable monthly payments.

 Mortgage Process Timeline: